 Regression analysis is an important statistical tool used to investigate relationships between variables.
-Chapters 7 and 8 give a general introduction to single and multiple variable linear regression analysis.
-Chapter 9 examines model specification and potential deficiencies in model specification through the use of residual diagnostics and tests of statistical hypotheses.
+Chapters 7 and 8 give a general introduction to single and multivariate linear regression analysis.
+Chapter 9 examines model specification and explores how potential deficiencies in model specification can be identified through conducting standard specification checks, which include the use of residual diagnostics and tests of statistical hypotheses.

 Time series data occur frequently in finance.
-The next two chapters describe methods for analyzing time series data in order to estimate statistics and extract other meaningful data characteristics.
-Chapter 10 focuses on modeling stationary time series, while Chapter 11 takes up modeling non-stationary time series.
+The next two chapters describe methods for analyzing time series data in order to estimate statistics, extract meaningful data characteristics, and produce forecasts of future values.
+Chapter 10 focuses on modeling stationary time series, while Chapter 11 discusses the modeling of non-stationary time series.

 Dependence and variation are important subjects in risk management.
-Chapter 12 introduces volatility, correlation, and returns, as well as the properties of these three measures in the context of both normally and non-normally distributed variables.

-Simulation methods are used to value and analyze complex financial instruments and portfolios.
-Chapter 13 introduces simulation methods, including Monte Carlo simulation, and the use of bootstrapping.
-It also explains the advantages and disadvantages of using simulations and the techniques to reduce Monte Carlo sampling error.
+Chapter 12 introduces volatility, correlation, and returns, as well as the properties of these three measures in the context of both normally and non-normally distributed variables closely related simulation methods, Monte Carlo simulation and bootstrapping, and outlines some of their applications.
+It also explains the advantages and disadvantages of using simulations and the techniques employed to reduce Monte Carlo sampling error.